Jigsaws64/Jigsaws64.github.io/_posts/2024-07-30-HTB-BoardLight.md

 ![Larissa](/assets/images/HTB%20-%20BoardLight/Larissa.png)

 And boom, we have user.
-Let's do some enumeration on this user:
+Let's do some enumeration on this user

-let's find sudo permissions with `sudo -l`:
+Let's find sudo permissions with `sudo -l`

-"User may not run sudo"
+`"User may not run sudo"`

 Okay, we can't run sudo.
 How about listing suid binaries with `find / -perm -4000 -type f 2>/dev/null`